DevOpsPlayground/Hands-on-with-ELK-Stack/README.md

 Open a web browser and head to the kibana dashboard (localhost:5601)

-Kibana needs to be told which indexes to look for in elasticsearch (index's are akin to databases in the relation DB world).
+Kibana needs to be told which indexes to look for in elasticsearch (index's are akin to databases in the relational DB world).
 Setup it up like the following:
 ![](screenshots/setup-logstash-index.png)

 Click create, now we should be able to see all of the logstash indexes in kibana